Training Camp

 COMPETITION.
 Who else is in town or even on the same street competes with you, either directly or indirectly?
 Sure, you may be the only Mexican restaurant in town, but other eateries are also competing for your customer’s discretionary income.
 Consider all your potential competitors, not just the obvious ones.

 LOCAL LABOR MARKET.
 The building you’re looking at may have rock bottom rates but there may be a reason for that.
-Before you sign a lease or make a purchase, make sure the local labor market can support your needs.
+Before you sign a lease or make a purchase, make sure the local labor market can support your needs and check to see if the location is prone to flooding or brownouts.

 EXPANSION POTENTIAL.
 If you think you’re going to grow as a business (and you should be thinking this way), can the property, facility or neighborhood handle the growth?

 ZONING.
-Make sure the property or facility you’re looking at has the proper zoning for your type of business.
+Make sure the property or facility you’re looking at has the proper zoning for the type of business you’re running.
 Also, double-check to see if there are any local, regional or state projects in the works that may involve your property.

 SAFETY.
 No matter how wonderful your business is, potential employees and customers will shy away from you if you’re in an area where they don’t feel safe and secure.